Teaching Ambassador Fellowship

 2011 Alumni Classroom Fellow

-Bio/Overview: Taterka is currently the Lead Teacher of Science & Technology at Mendham High School in Mendham, New Jersey.
+Bio/Overview: Taterka is a science teacher at Mendham High School in Mendham, New Jersey.
+In his time as a Teacher Ambassador Fellow, Taterka ran state and national workshops for teachers and administrators on teacher -evaluation strategies, published newspaper columns opposing the use of test scores in evaluations, and testified before the NJ Board of Education on the state’s proposed teacher-evaluation system.
 He has an M.S. in Geology and began his career as an environmental consultant.
 While working on polluted sites and industrial facilities during the day, Taterka earned his J.D. at night and soon embarked on a career as an environmental lawyer.
 Legal work was challenging and fascinating and allowed him to travel and learn about our government, the business world, and environmental science but it left him unsatisfied.
 At the same time, Taterka began working in his community, volunteering in his daughter’s school, organizing his local science fair, and helping out with youth sports and scouting trips.
 Taterka realized that what he enjoyed was teaching and working with kids.
 So, after a 13-year legal career, he gave up his job at the international powerhouse law firm Latham & Watkins and became a high-school teacher.
 Taterka’s passion is the outdoors, and teaching environmental science gives him the opportunity to instill an appreciation of nature in his students.

 Educational Values/Philosophy: As a teacher Taterka enjoys creating meaningful lessons and experiential learning opportunities, both for his students and himself.
 Taterka’s proudest achievements as an educator are when he can inspire his students to devote themselves to further study and even careers in the environment.

 Leadership Experience: During 2011-2012 Taterka was one of five teachers who served on the New Jersey Department of Education Evaluation Pilot Advisory Committee, providing advice to the Department on the development of a statewide teacher and leader evaluation system.
-Taterka has published and given presentations at state science and environmental educator meetings on lessons he created to teach complex environmental topics such as carbon cap-and-trade regulation, human population dynamics, and trophic cascade relationships.
-Under a grant from the Alliance of New Jersey Environmental Educators, Taterka is currently drafting the state’s Environmental Literacy Plan.
-He is a Trustee and volunteer educator at the Schiff Nature Preserve in Mendham, where he has helped to design, fund, and lead innovative environmental education programs for local teenagers.
+Taterka has also published and given presentations to national, state, and local audiences on ecology and climate change.
+He has created and shared lessons to teach complex environmental topics such as carbon cap-and-trade regulation, human population dynamics, trophic cascade relationships, and global climate change.
+Under a grant from the Alliance of New Jersey Environmental Educators, Taterka helped to draft the state’s Environmental Literacy Plan.
+He served as a Trustee and volunteer educator at the Schiff Nature Preserve in Mendham, where he helped to design, fund, and lead innovative environmental education programs for local teenagers.
 Taterka’s community involvement is also reflected in his role as founder and president of the Erika L. Taterka scholarship fund.

-Affiliations: NJ Science Teachers Association, Alliance of New Jersey Environmental Educators, Earthwatch, NOAA
+Affiliations: National Science Teachers Association, PolarTREC, Orangutan Foundation International, NJ Science Teachers Association, Alliance of New Jersey Environmental Educators, Earthwatch, NOAA

 Education: Taterka has a B.A. from Vassar College and an M.S. in Geology from the University of Massachusetts at Amherst.
 For his M.S. thesis Taterka spent two summers mapping the rocks in Central Park in New York City and created the first large-scale geologic map of the Park.
 After graduate school Taterka began his career as an environmental consultant, but soon went back to school at night to earn a J.D. from the Pace University School of Law.